Skip to content

 Finding a theme pack

-To our mind, that money is better spent purchasing individual icon packs direct from the artists who make them.
+To our mind, that money is better spent purchasing individual icon packs directly from the artists who make them.
 You’ll find hundreds of high-quality themed collections with an Etsy search for ‘iOS icons’ including this colorful set that we’ve used in our example screenshots.
 We also found some nice clean themes on Gumroad for just $2.

 Wherever you get your theme, it will almost certainly be provided as a .zip file.
 Download it in Safari and it should find its way to the Files app under iCloud Drive > Downloads.